Around here we rank renovations according to energy drinks. Here’s where we break down on this home:

 The other big change was the flooring.
 The brazilian cherry floors were lovely.
 And orange.
 These laminate floors by Select Surfaces flow throughout the main floor of our home and have a massive impact.
 These are the driftwood style, and in answer to so many questions I hear about them YES, they hold up fantastic.
 These were subjected to all manner of renovation chaos, culminating in my four year old literally jumping into an open tray of paint and splattering it to kingdom come days before this reno wrapped up.
 And they still look terrific.

-The mudroom is constructed of Purebond plywood and faced with poplar.
+The mudroom is constructed of PureBond plywood and faced with poplar.
 I am very excited to share a new product that I had the opportunity to use for this build.
-These rough sawn panels are part of the TouchWood collection and are made of real textured wood.
+These rough sawn panels are part of a new collection and are made of real textured wood.
 They grab the light in ways that highlight the texture and add depth and interest to the mudroom structure.

 They also blend well with reclaimed wood.
-I used the Purebond TouchWood panels for the base of the shoe trays, then made the sides of barn wood.
+I used the PureBond Rough Sawn Project Panels for the base of the shoe trays, then made the sides of barn wood.
 You can see how well they go together and made construction of the trays a breeze.

-The texture Touchwood panels are available at Home Depot in both birch and red oak.
+The rough sawn panels are available at Home Depot in both birch and red oak.
 Both the rough sawn and the smooth plywood I used to make the mudroom structure and shoe cabinet are birch.
-I like Purebond because it’s quality.
+I like PureBond because it’s quality and contains no added formaldehyde so I feel good about using it in my home.
 That’s what it comes down to, right?
 I love to build big, and plywood is the way to go.

 The drawers are large enough to hold plenty of sports equipment, and full extension drawer slides are tough enough to hold up to plenty of weight and use.